garrandall/popular-music-data/tracks/imma-star--everywhere-we-are--jeremih.md

 Ima keep my aim, gotta make the big shots.
 In my latest suit louie v flip flops.
 Gotta bad bitch her hair and nails tip top.
 Jeremih got the game on a slip knot.
 Just before the stacks.
 I got rubberbands.
 Consumers only want you to supply demand.
 So here I am. check my DNA.
 Gettin money's only thing on my resamay

 I thought I told ya I'm a star
 You see the ice? you see the cars?
 Flashy lights everywhere we are
 Livin like like there's no tomorrow

 Like the dealership I got buku cars
 Penitentary I keep buku bars
 Flow so hot, ridin buku large
 Hollywood ground, I got buku stars
 Dont need rogger ebert, or the paparazzi
 Take on and alread the county stop me
 I hit hella licks
 Man hella staggin
 Hit the weed man so you can get in touch with mary jane You a scorpio? girl get over here
 Ride me all night like you kin a paul revere.
 Kissin on my neck
 Nibblin on my ear.
 You say you wanna chill?
 Go head and grab a beer

 I thought I told ya.
 I'm a star
 You see the ice? you see the cars?
 Flashy lights everywhere we are.
 Livin like like there's no tomorrow

 Flashy lights
-Ohhhhh, ohhhhhh, ohh, ohh, ohhhh
+Ohhhhh, oh, oh, oh, oh
-Everywhere we are ohhh ohhh ohhhhh
+Everywhere we are oh oh oh
-Everywhere we are ohhh ohhh ohhhhh
+Everywhere we are oh oh oh

 Ok now I be ballin I I I be ballin
 You can catch me in the ait.
 I be ballin
 When im tryna buy some gear, I be mallin
 In the middle of the club or where ever you call it.
 Either the cameras flickin or the police clockin.
 Especially at the end of the month when its just not an option

 Now they got the spotlight on me, why they put that on me Now I'm never lonley cuz everywhere I go there's...

 Flashy lights